Are all men primed to want more sex than their wives? Or do some husbands have a lower sex drive?

-In other words, great sex is work.
+In other words, great sex is effort.
 Sadly, as a new bride, these mind-mapping, soul-sharing, body-acrobatics ways of marriage can be overwhelming.

 So much so that if you are the chattering type, you might over-the-top communicate your exertion and exasperation to your husband.
 If you are the not-so-chatty type, you can feel so despondent and send these signals to your beloved.

-Since no husband wants to feel like the source of his wife’s distress, he may begin to withdraw subconsciously from this thing that is causing her to suffer.
+Since no spouse wants to feel like the source of their mates distress, he may begin to withdraw unconsciously from this thing that is causing her to suffer.
 His backing-off can result in desire/arousal problems.